Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 The new dispatching system implemented for SciPy and scikits should:

-* make the API extendable and add the possibility to support alternative array libraries, not just NumPy,
+* make the API extendable and add the possibility to support alternative array libraries, not just NumPy
-* provide a way to select backend for the same array type (example: `scipy.fft` + alternative CPU FFT libraries, scikit-learn + [Intel optimized implementation](https://github.com/intel/scikit-learn-intelex)),
+* provide a way to select backend for the same array type (example: `scipy.fft` + alternative CPU FFT libraries, scikit-learn + [Intel optimized implementation](https://github.com/intel/scikit-learn-intelex))
-* be able to extend function signature in a backward-compatible way on the base library side (all alternative implementations should not break after the change),
+* be able to extend function signature in a backward-compatible way on the base library side (all alternative implementations should not break after the change)
 * have as low overhead as possible.

 When designing API override systems, there are many possible design choices.
 Three major axes of design decisions in the context of NumPy API overrides are outlined in [the appendix of NumPy Enhancement Proposal (NEP) 37](https://numpy.org/neps/nep-0037-array-module.html#appendix-design-choices-for-api-overrides); they are also applicable outside of NumPy:

-* Opt-in vs. opt-out for users,
+* Opt-in vs. opt-out for users
-* Explicit vs. implicit choice of implementation,
+* Explicit vs. implicit choice of implementation
 * Local vs. non-local vs. global control.

 ## A concrete design proposal